a2awais/APT-Globe/README.md

 ## Motivation

-If you work in threat intelligence or threat hunting, you know the drill — APT groups spread across dozens of browser tabs, spreadsheets, and bookmarked PDFs that go stale the moment you close them.
+If you work in threat intelligence or threat hunting, you know the drill.
+APT groups spread across dozens of browser tabs, spreadsheets, and bookmarked PDFs that go stale the moment you close them.
 I built ThreatOrbit to fix that for myself, and decided to open it for the community.
 It renders **40 nation-state APT groups across 12 countries** on an interactive 3D globe with directed attack arcs, motivation filtering, and full group dossiers.

 Everything runs in a single browser tab.
 No API keys, no backend, no npm install.